 I threw myself into the gym and organising the house, I even started selling some of Little Mans baby stuff, then to our surprise I fell pregnant naturally – with twins!

 Fear of loss haunted the pregnancy as did a move interstate and finding a new OBGYN.
 I was monitored closely due to it being a multiple and high risk pregnancy.
-The girls arrived ten weeks premature via emergency C-section after Fenella’s placenta started separating and her water broke.
+The girls arrived ten weeks premature via emergency C-section after Little Red’s placenta started separating and her water broke.
 They spent time in NICU (Neonatal Intensive Care Unit) and continue to be monitored by a pediatrician and the outpatient NICU clinic.

 In November 2016 it was suggested that Little Red may have mild Cerebral Palsy.
 As other ailments and concerns came to light, that initial idea has evolved into a bigger medical investigation.
 We continue to work with physiotherapists, Occupational Therapists and an amazing medical team.
-You can read more about it here.
+You can read more about her health journey by clicking here.

 This blog has been a great outlet for my personal feelings around my infertility, pregnancy loss and what our future may hold and I thank you for reading, leaving supporting comments and courageous messages about your own situations.